bshack/trndyModel/README.md

 ### Delete

-This sets the model data to an empty object at the specified index.
+This delete a model from the collection at the specified index.
 This will emit a 'change' event.

 ```
 modelColors.delete(2);